|

 - All "silver" overhauled radio

-sets are covered by a written 1-year guarantee.
+sets and television sets are covered by a

 Any chargeable repair work